 - Give employees the opportunity to work longer hours for a four-day week, if desired.

-An example to learn from: Kuali is a higher education software company that offers a four-day workweek at 100% pay and all the PTO its employees need.
+An example to learn from: Kuali is a higher education software company that offers a four-day workweek at 100% pay and all of the PTO its employees need.
 Employees can work in a co-located office or remotely.

 7. Build trust through transparency.